A note on Poisson summation for GL(2): Introduction

 \subsection{Poisson apr\`es Matz}

 Our second result is inspired by \cite{matz0}, who studied the case of $f^r_s$ with $r$ equal to the standard representation for GL(2).
-The trace map on $G$ fibers over a space of binary quadratic forms $V_G$, but here the Poisson summation formula is applied on the level of functions rather than to orbital integrals, and thus avoids the analytic difficulties of the first method.
+The trace map on $G$ has fibers isomorphic to a space of binary quadratic forms, but here the additive Poisson summation is applied on the level of functions rather than to orbital integrals and thus avoids the analytic difficulties of the first method.
 Referring to \S\ref{matz} for notation, we have the following variation of Theorem \ref{main}.

-\begin{thm} Let $f\in \C(G)$.
+\begin{thm} Let $f\in \C(G(\A)/C(\A))$.
 Then the trace formula for $G$ is equal to the sum of

-where $\gamma_{q,X}$ runs over elliptic conjugacy classes of $G(F)$, and the integral over $Z(\A)G(F)\backslash G(\A)$ of
+where $\gamma_{q,X}$ runs over elliptic conjugacy classes of $G(F)$, and the integral over $C(\A)G(F)\backslash G(\A)$ of